gauravburjwal/100DaysOfCode/log.md

 **Today's Progress:** Started with practising Python on Hackerrank

-**Thoughts:** Completed Introduction module and got 2 starts.Questions was very easy and basic level.Looking forward to do more.
+**Thoughts:** Completed introduction module and got 2 stars.
+Questions were very easy and basic level.
+Looking forward to doing more.

 **Link to Work:** [Day-001](Programs/Day001)